harvestnight/red-underline/README.md

 # Red-Underline
-## A repo that will not have to exist one day hopefully

-This is an open source repo for girls(and boys) to write about your uncomfortable experience.
+This is an open source repo for girls（and boys) to write about your uncomfortable experience.
+You can check the .md file in directories sorted by area to get info.

+## To contributors
 We appreciate various kinds of information, and thank you for making a contribution here to prevent a possible horrible event.
-Do notice that your information may well be seen by others, please write down your REAL and effective experience.</br>
+Meanwhile, do notice that the information you offered may well be seen by others, please write down your REAL and effective experience.</br>
-Thank you again.

 ## Usage
 Simply edit the .md file of the locale of your experience and commit it.